The Independent (Uganda)

-The Independent is a newsmagazine published in Kampala, Uganda.
+The Independent is a news magazine published in Kampala, Uganda.

 Overview

-The newspaper covers general and business news.
+The magazine covers general and business news.
 It also has dedicated sections for news analysis, Eastern African regional news and a features section.
-It comes out in glossy print, but it is also available on the Internet.
-It is published in English only.
+The magazine is published in glossy print as well as online, in English only.

 History

 The paper was founded in 2007, by Andrew Mwenda, who owns, edits and publishes the news magazine.